abenassi/abenassi.github.io/src/index_ds.md

 ## About me
 <br>
-Economist from Buenos Aires University and self taught programmer, currently working as Public Data Director at the Secretariat of Modernisation, part of the Argentina's Cabinet Office.
+Economist from Buenos Aires University and self taught Python Developer with 6 years of experience in the language.
+Currently working as Public Data Director at the Secretariat of Modernisation, part of the Argentina's Cabinet Office.

 I have experience designing and building tools and data infrastructure for data scientists.